Biden says he supports filibuster exception for abortion rights legislation - NewsBreak

 Biden says he supports filibuster exception for abortion rights legislation

-U.S. President Joe Biden speaks in the Roosevelt Room of the White House.
-(Win McNamee/Getty Images)
+In this file photo, U.S. President Joe Biden speaks to reporters as he arrives on the South Lawn of the White House Oct.
+15, 2021, in Washington, D.C.
+(Drew Angerer/Getty Images)

 “I believe we have to codify Roe v.
 Wade in the law, and the way to do that is to make sure that Congress votes to do that.
 And if the filibuster gets in the way, it’s like voting rights, it should be we provide an exception for this,” Biden said at a press conference while attending a NATO summit in Madrid, Spain.